STAFF

 Marion Houser

-Director
+Director (she/her)

 Marion Houser grew up in a military family who lived all over the U.S. She graduated from Georgia Tech in 1988 with a BS in chemistry and a minor in biology.
 She worked five years as a developmental scientist at Burroughs-Welcome before taking time to stay home with her four daughters.
 Marion has volunteered extensively in the community.
 She worked with the Chapel Hill Service League at Christmas House, focusing on teens.
 She set up math and science labs at her children’s CHCCS schools and volunteered as a literacy tutor.
-In 2003 she took the Augustine Literacy Project training and has worked as a tutor and tutor trainer.
-She has also tutored teens as a consultant for Durham Schools, working primarily with students at Lakeview.
-In addition, she has taught Sunday School for many years and prepared and served meals at Chapel Hill’s Interfaith Council Community Kitchen.
+In 2003 she took the Augustine Literacy Project training and worked as a tutor and tutor trainer.
+She has also tutored teens as a consultant for Durham Public Schools, working primarily with students at Lakeview Elementary.
+In addition, she taught Sunday School for many years and prepared and served meals at Chapel Hill’s Interfaith Council Community Kitchen.
 Mrs. Houser works with students in math, high school, and she provides teacher support.

 Contact: director@hopecreek.net